-• Maintain the Customer Service units which respond to general questions and casespecific inquiries to provide up-to-the minute information
+Maintain the Customer Service units which respond to general questions and casespecific inquiries to provide up-to-the minute information

-DSS expenses for the 2019 Proposed Budget are \$485.1 million, a 2.0% increase compared to the 2018 Projections.
-Expenses in Salaries, Wages & Fees is \$47.5 million, a 4.0% increase from the 2018 Projection primarily due to the need to comply with county language access plans, additional mandates placed upon the department by Family Court and Raise the Age initiative which requires additional staff.
+DSS expenses for the 2019 NIFA Approved Budget are \$486.2 million, a 2.3% increase compared to the 2018 Projections.
+Expenses in Salaries, Wages & Fees is \$47.5 million, a 4.1% increase from the 2018 Projection primarily due to the need to comply with county language access plans, additional mandates placed upon the department by Family Court and Raise the Age initiative which requires additional staff.
 The department has recently completed the internalization of the Preventive program that began in 2017 which was previously performed by a contract agency (FCA).
 The department needed to hire 20 new staff for the program to ensure this division meets all State dictated mandates.
 The department's regulatory environment has become increasingly restrictive and complex with an upsurge in new directives and expectations that place additional stress on both support and line staff.
-The department also maintains a number of staff divisions such as Staff Development, Legal, and Human Resources to maintain and ensure compliance with local, State and federal regulations.
+The department also maintains several staff divisions such as Staff Development, Legal, and Human Resources to maintain and ensure compliance with local, State and federal regulations.